waveform80/picamera/docs/recipes2.rst

 buffer contains a full frame and nothing else).
 Currently, the only format where the buffer header flags contain useful information is H.264.
-Even then, most of the information (I-frame, P-frame, motion information, etc.) would be accessible from the :attr:`~picamera.PiCamera.frame` attribute which you could access from your custom output's ``write`` method.
+Even then, most of the information (I-frame, P-frame, motion information, etc.) would be accessible from the :attr:`~picamera.camera.PiCamera.frame` attribute which you could access from your custom output's ``write`` method.

 The encoder classes defined by picamera form the following hierarchy (shaded classes are actually instantiated by the implementation in picamera, white